roman380/gdcl.co.uk-mpeg4/readme.md

 ## Update History

+### 17 May 2015

+ * Fixed problem in multiplexer with stts/stsz atom discrepancy; produced files could be rejected by MainConcept demultiplexer and GDCL demultiplexer would produce final sample on the track with incorrect zero timestamp

 ### 08 May 2015

  * Projects converted to Visual Studio 2013, stripped older solution/project files; using Windows XP compatible toolset